docker search --filter is-official=true MySQL

-In this post, We are deploying a container of MySQL that saves the data into a host folder.
-Here we will able to manage a persistent database with a shared volume.
+In this post, we are deploying a Docker container of MySQL that saves the data into a host folder.
+Here we will be able to manage a persistent database with a shared volume.

 Step 1: Search official MySQL Docker Container Image

-Docker user search through subcommand and find available MySQL official images from remote or local registries.
-Below command filter only official image of MySQL database. we got two results one MySQL and another one MariaDB.
+Docker user searches through subcommands and finds available MySQL official images from remote or local registries.
+The below command filters only the official image of the MySQL database.
+We got two results, one MySQL and another one MariaDB.

 # docker search --filter is-official=true MySQL

-After search the image, you can use docker pull to download it.
-When using the pull subcommand, docker fetches the image and saves it locally.
+After searching for the image, you can use docker pull to download it.
+When using the pull subcommand, Docker fetches the image and saves it locally.

 # docker pull mysql